xma711/notebook/cloud_computing/cloud_storage/google_drive/README.md

 -----------------------

 For shared folder, you have to add the folder to your own drive before you can use 'drive pull folder_name'.
-(i cannot find a way to pull a shared folder directly.)
+(Not sure if there is a way to pull a shared folder directly.)

 The folder will still be 'shared' mode.
 I.e. whatever changes done in your drive will be reflected in the shared folder.

-E.g. i create a subfolder in a shared folder, then i right click this subfolder and add to my drive.
+E.g. create a subfolder in a shared folder first, then right click this subfolder and choose to add to `my drive'.

-Then in my local machine in the appropriate folder, i can do a 'drive pull -hidden subfolder'.
+Then in the local machine in the appropriate folder, we can do a 'drive pull -hidden subfolder'.
 Note that the option -hidden allows me to pull the files and folders with names starting with '.'.